lilactown/flex-old/README.md

 ## Notes

-When batching, could we change independent sources at the same time?
+Q: When batching, could we change independent sources at the same time?
 Need a way of queuing up multiple updates to the same source, as continuity is key.

+---

+Q: When using remove/filter/drop/etc., should we wait to propagate until a known value is assigned?
+What does being "connected?" mean then?

+Q: When connecting, should we schedule a computation to be run instead of doing it synchronously?
+Perhaps a `touch` fn could force the computation if necessary.

+A: All computations should have an initial value. `signal`s compute their initial value but a `:cutoff?` function can prevent future updates; `collect` can specify an initial value and skip updates by returning the previous value in the reducer.

+---

+`window` transducer that provides a sliding window collection of values